T90allred/comprehensiveJS/README.md

 #### The Second phase in Execution Context is the Execution phase, this is where it executes the code you have written line by line.

+#### JS behaves in a single threaded manner, meaning one command is run at a time.

+#### JS is also synchronous means the code is executed one at a time and in order

+#### In JS there is a difference between func() and just func. func() invokes the function (it gets ran) and func just references the function